-When you the Lone Ranger in your nonprofit trying to raise money and do a hundred other things, it’s tough.
+When you’re the Lone Ranger in your nonprofit trying to raise money using a hundred fundraising strategies, it’s tough.

 You have too many things to do and some days, you just don’t know where to start.
 It’s easy to get overwhelmed and fall into the Trap of Trying.